Suraj-Vashista-BK/Fuzzing-Microservice/Services/microService/README.md

 * The Eureka dashboard at http://localhost:8761/
 * The Hystrix dashboard at http://localhost:8989/

-You can terminate all containers using docker-compose down.
+You can terminate all containers using `docker-compose down`.